LaunchCodeEducation/java-web-development/src/chapters/inheritance/cat-classes.rst

 .. index:: ! inheritance, ! subtyping

-**Inheritance** is the second of the **Three Pillars of Object-Oriented Programming** that we will encounter.
+**Inheritance** is the second of the **Four Pillars of Object-Oriented Programming** that we will encounter.

-Here’s a definition: Inheritance is a mechanism within object-oriented programming that allows one class to be based on another class, thus receiving its properties and behaviors.
+Here’s a definition: inheritance is a mechanism within object-oriented programming that allows one class to be based on another class, thus receiving its properties and behaviors.